 Suggested Resources for Week One:

-- Growth Mindset Poster (hardcopy orPDF) can serve as an inspirational growth mindset manifesto.
+- Growth Mindset Poster (PDF) can serve as an inspirational growth mindset manifesto.

-- "I Can Grow My Brain" Poster (Growth Mindset Printables Kit) is a fun activity where kids learn about the power of their brain.
+- "Build a Growth Mindset" Poster (Growth Mindset Printables Kit) is a fun activity where children learn about the power of their brain.

 - Big Life Journal (ages 7-10).
 Use chapter one “Believe in Yourself” to discuss how your thoughts and self-talk can impact your mindset.